 Trapping at LFH begins in early September, and continues throughout the spawning season, generally ending by late November or early December.
 All Snake River fall Chinook that voluntarily enter LFH may be retained for spawning.
 Once the number of fish needed to trap at LFH is estimated, a trapping schedule will be set to reflect the number of fish that need to be trapped weekly, based upon fall Chinook counts at Lower Monumental Dam.
 When the weekly target is met, no more fish will be retained until the following week.
 If the hatchery trap is run for steelhead collection and no fall Chinook are needed at the time, the fish will be recycled back to the river.
 If both fall Chinook and steelhead targets for the week have been met, the ladder will be screened to prevent access to the trap.
 Since the forecast of fall Chinook returns is less than last year we do not anticipate having to adjust the trapping rate at LFH.
 All adults trapped at LFH will be retained.
-Jacks will be trapped not to exceed 15% of the males needed for spawning.
-Minijacks will be trapped not to exceed 200 fish.
+Jacks will be trapped and retained not to exceed 15% of the males needed for spawning.
+Additional jacks may be retained for CWT sampling.
+Minijacks will be trapped and retained not to exceed 200 fish for CWT sampling.

 Coho salmon are occasionally identified at LFH during fall Chinook trapping and spawning operations.
 WDFW does not propagate coho salmon in the Snake River, but will contact NPT representatives for proper disposition of these fish.
-The NPT will haul coho salmon trapped at LFH to DNFH on spawning days.